cbrnr/bci-event-2021/README.md

 ### Packages for EEG analysis
 Now we need to install packages that allow us to perform EEG analysis.
 We can use `pip install` followed by the package name(s) we would like to install.
 Specifically, we need the following packages:

-    pip install mne mnelab ipython pyxdf
+    pip install mne mnelab pyxdf scikit-learn ipython

 Of course, `mne` and `mnelab` are required for MNE-Python and MNELAB.
+We also need `pyxdf` to add support for reading XDF files and `scikit-learn` for training a classifier.
 The `ipython` package installs [IPython](https://ipython.org/), an enhanced interactive Python interpreter (which is much more convenient to use than the default `python` interpreter).
-We also need `pyxdf` to add support for reading XDF files.

 ## Setting up Visual Studio Code
 A good editor is essential for writing Python code.
 Although you can use your favorite editor, I recommend Visual Studio Code with its Python extension, which is really easy to set up.